 Even if you’ve lived in your home for years, unexpected title issues can appear and delay a sale.

 One of the most common problems is a hidden lien.
-For instance, a subcontractor who worked on your property but wasn’t paid might file a mechanics lien, even if you’ve never met him.
+For instance, a subcontractor who worked on your property but wasn’t paid might file a mechanic’s lien, even if you’ve never met him.
 This lien can prevent the sale from moving forward until it’s properly resolved, which can take days or even weeks, depending on the situation.
 As trusted cash home buyers in Texas, situations like this are something buyers and sellers often have to address early in the process.

-Clerical errors in public records are another frequent source of delays: a misspelled name, incorrect property address, or a lien that wasn’t officially cleared after payment can all create problems.
+Clerical errors in public records are another frequent source of delays: a misspelled name, an incorrect property address, or a lien that wasn’t officially cleared after payment can all create problems.
 These seemingly minor mistakes must be corrected before closing, or the title may be considered clouded, preventing a legal transfer of ownership.

-Complicated property histories can also cause delays, such as homes that have been inherited, passed through multiple owners, or been involved in previous legal disputes, may have incomplete or confusing records.
+Complicated property histories can also cause delays, such as homes that have been inherited, passed through multiple owners, or been involved in previous legal disputes, which may have incomplete or confusing records.
 Even small gaps or inconsistencies in the title history can require additional research and documentation, which the title company must resolve before closing.

 Other Common Title Issues in Texas